samulipo/samulipo.github.io/teaching.md

 ---
 ### Courses taught

+- 2018: "Social research and the behavioral sciences" (FILS1).
+University of Tampere. (w/ Jaakko Kuorikoski, 5 study credits)

 - 2017, 2016, 2015: “Introduction to argumentation and philosophy of social science”, Online course.
 University of Helsinki / Open University.
 (5 cr)

 - 2017, 2016, 2015, 2014: “Philosophy of the Social Sciences.”
 University of Helsinki (5 cr)